biometrixtech/plans/documentation/api_tech_requirements_third_party.md

 At the present time the only algorithm from the [RFC 7518](https://tools.ietf.org/html/rfc7518#section-3) list supported is RSA-256, so the value of the `alg` field for each key in the key set __must__ be `RS256`.
 We hope to support at least `ES256` in the near future.

-Partners __may__ include the non-standardised fields `_nbf` and `_exp` in key definitions; if these fields are provided, they __must__ follow the semantics of the corresponding JWT claim fields in [RFC7519](https://tools.ietf.org/html/rfc7519#section-4.1.3), and the API __will__ interpret them similarly (that is to say, a JWT with an `iat` value falling before the corresponding key's `nbf` value or after its `exp` value, will not be considered valid).
+Partners __may__ include the non-standardized fields `_nbf` and `_exp` in key definitions; if these fields are provided, they __must__ follow the semantics of the corresponding JWT claim fields in [RFC7519](https://tools.ietf.org/html/rfc7519#section-4.1.3), and the API __will__ interpret them similarly (that is to say, a JWT with an `iat` value falling before the corresponding key's `nbf` value or after its `exp` value, will not be considered valid).
 This allows partners to perform key rotation in an orderly fashion.

-Partners __may__ include the non-standardised field `_env` in key definitions; if this field is provided the value __must__ be a String matching the regular expression `^[a-z0-9]+$` or an array of such Strings, and the API __will__ interpret this as a list of the environments where the key should be accepted.
+Partners __may__ include the non-standardized field `_env` in key definitions; if this field is provided the value __must__ be a String matching the regular expression `^[a-z0-9]+$` or an array of such Strings, and the API __will__ interpret this as a list of the environments where the key should be accepted.
 This allows partners to use different signing keys for production and non-production environments.

 #### JWT claims